Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

     LUMI-G, i.e. built against ROCm.
 Similarly, in order to take full advantage of the [Slingshot 11 interconnect][interconnect] when running MPI jobs, you must make sure your packages are built against Cray MPICH.
-Cotainr does **not** do any magic conversion of the packages specified in the conda environment to make sure they fit the hardware in LUMI.
+Cotainr does **not** do any magic conversion of the packages specified in the Conda environment to make sure they fit the hardware in LUMI.
 It simply installs the packages exactly as listed in the `my_conda_env.yml` file.